History of personal computers: Apple II

-Steve Wozniak (known as "Woz"), a regular visitor to Homebrew Computer Club meetings, designed the single-board Apple I computer and first demonstrated it there.
+Steve Wozniak (known as "Woz") designed the Apple I computer and first demonstrated it at the Homebrew Computer Club.
 With specifications in hand and an order for 100 machines at US$500 each from the Byte Shop, Woz, Steve Jobs and associate Ronald Wayne founded Apple Computer.

 About 200 of the machines sold before the company announced the Apple II as a complete computer.
 It had color graphics, a full QWERTY keyboard, and internal slots for expansion, which were mounted in a high quality streamlined plastic case.
 The monitor and I/O devices were sold separately.
 The original Apple II operating system was only the built-in BASIC interpreter contained in ROM.
 Apple DOS was added to support the diskette drive; the last version was "Apple DOS 3.3".

-Its higher price and lack of floating point BASIC, along with a lack of retail distribution sites, caused it to lag in sales behind the other Trinity machines until 1979, when it surpassed the PET.
-It was again pushed into 4th place when Atari introduced its popular Atari 8-bit systems.
+The high price of the Apple II, lack of floating point BASIC, along with limited retail distribution, caused it to lag in sales behind the other Trinity machines.
+However, in 1979 it surpassed the Commodore PET, receiving a sales boost attributed to the release of the extremely popular VisiCalc spreadsheet which was initially exclusive to the platform.
+It was again pushed into 4th place when Atari, Inc. introduced the Atari 400 and Atari 800 computers.

 Despite slow initial sales, the Apple II's lifetime was about eight years longer than other machines, and so accumulated the highest total sales.
-By 1985 2.1 million had sold and more than 4 million Apple II's were shipped by the end of its production in 1993.
+By 1985, 2.1 million had sold and more than 4 million Apple II's were shipped by the end of its production in 1993.